 International Campaign to Ban Landmines (ICBL) formed in New York.

-ICRC president declares that from a “humanitarian point of view” a “world-wide ban on anti-personnel mines is the only truly effective solution.”
+International Committee of the Red Cross (ICRC) president declares that from a “humanitarian point of view” a “world-wide ban on anti-personnel mines is the only truly effective solution.”

 Ottawa Process to negotiate a ban on antipersonnel landmines begins.